chriszimmerman/spaceshooter/README.md

-# spaceshooter
+# SpaceShooter

-Code for SpaceShooter, a Space Invaders-like game
+Code for SpaceShooter, a Space Invaders-like game written using HTML5 canvas.

-Controls:
+## Controls

 * Left and right arrow keys move the ship left and right, respectively